jamiebicknell/Thumb/README.md

 ## Example Usage

-First make sure your cache directory is writable, then access the script like so:
+Firstly, make sure your cache directory is writable, then access the script like so:

     <img src='thumb.php?src=./images/photo.jpg&size=400x300' />